 Ayurvedic Medicinal Uses: Calendula was used for its strong healing properties and cooling nature to soothe infected or inflamed wounds; it was also used to aid in digestion as a pungent and bitter herb.¹

-Calendula is indicated to support an upset stomach by promoting gastric secretions and calming spasms; it is used for dry skin conditions both topically and internally², systemic anti inflammatory for acute and chronic conditions, varicose vein relief ³, and ulcerative health conditions.
-Calendula is also indicated for depressed emotional states.
+Calendula is indicated to support an upset stomach by promoting gastric secretions and calming occasional spasms; used for dry skin both topically and internally².
+Calendula is also indicated for mild emotional states.

 Dried Herb Tea Preparation:

 2-3 tablespoons per cup of water, or infuse into oil, honey, or butter for internal and topical remedies

 Using a reusable tea bag or tea ball, immerse the loose dried herbs into boiling water and allow to steep for 5-10 minutes, preferably covered, in order to release the maximum amount of herbal goodness.
 Some herbal tea can carry a strong flavor.
 We recommend organic honey as a sweetener which preserves the beneficial herbal compounds.